webdiscus/html-bundler-webpack-plugin/README.md

 [![codecov](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin/branch/master/graph/badge.svg?token=Q6YMEN536M)](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin)
 [![node](https://img.shields.io/npm/dm/html-bundler-webpack-plugin)](https://www.npmjs.com/package/html-bundler-webpack-plugin)

-## HTML as entrypoint
+## HTML template as entrypoint

-The plugin supports HTML templates as entrypoints.\
+The plugin allows you to use any template as entrypoint.
+You can use templates such as HTML, phtm, EJS, Eta, Handlebars, Nunjucks and others without additional loaders and plugins.

-In HTML templates can be referenced any resources such as JS, SCSS, images and other assets, similar to how it works in Vite.\
+In template can be referenced any source assets such as JS, SCSS, images and others, similar to how it works in Vite.\
 For example:
-- `<link href="@images/favicon.png" type="image/png" rel=icon />`
+- `<link href="../images/favicon.svg" type="image/svg" rel=icon />`
 - `<link href="./style.scss" rel="stylesheet">`
 - `<script src="./App.tsx" defer="defer"></script>`
 - `<img src="@images/fig.png" srcset="@images/fig-640.png 640w, @images/fig-800.png 800w" />`